koinov/ton-staking/README.md

-# Staking pool for Telegram Open Network
+# Staking pool for Telegram Open Network (adopted and managed by p2p.org)

 Fully decentralized solution based on mutual mistrust principle at the crossroad of blockchain, finance and security.